 Safety: Acupuncture and herbal medicine are very safe in the hands of a trained professional.
-Despite years of government promises to regulate both acupuncture and herbal medicine, this has not happened.
-Consequently, it means training can vary wildly.
-There are people calling themselves acupuncturists who have only had a few months of training where most legitimate schools require at least 3 full time years for an acupuncture degree (LicAc).
+Mos schools require at least 3 full time years for an acupuncture degree (LicAc).
 A Chinese herbal medicine degree is attended for an additional two years after achieving an acupuncture degree.
 It is a highly intensive, university accredited course which requires incredible dedication to complete and practice.
-During my studies I participated on an educational committee and argued to increase requirements for herbal courses to increase and potentially add an additional year.
-On my own initiative, I added a number of additional specialist courses in my final year and after graduation to round out my education to ensure I had the strongest education available.
 To guarantee thorough training, only choose an acupuncturist who is a member of the British Acupuncture Council and an herbalist from the Register of Chinese Herbal Medicine.
 Both sites have a database where you can check their membership online.

 The question of herbal safely comes up frequently and it should.
 In the hands of the ignorant, herbal medicine can be unsafe.
-If you balk at that statement, consider mushroom foraging and whether you feel you could trust someone on the internet to sell you mushrooms they picked from their back field.
-Like mushroom foraging, herbal safety ranges from docile to dangerous.
-Most herbs used are as safe as the food you buy off the store shelves.
-However, the more potent herbs must be used in the correct dose to be safe or combined with other herbs to mitigate any toxicity.
-Don’t let this put you off.
-Herbal dosages, toxicity, and interactions are methodically tested and incredibly well documented.
-Also, keep in mind that both cinnamon and nutmeg are extremely toxic in large dosages.
-In the correct dosages they are both very beneficial to your health.
+Even cinnamon and nutmeg are extremely toxic in large dosages.
+In the correct dosages they are safe and beneficial to your health.
 But, please do not buy herbs from anyone but a qualified RCHM herbalist.
 The best case scenario is that you will just waste your money.
-The worst case scenario is that you could put yourself at serious risk.
+The worst case scenario is that you could put yourself at risk.

 A part of safety is also choosing a reliable supplier.
 I use only RCHM Herbal Suppliers which means the suppliers have passed a rigorous inspection based on the standards required of any pharmaceutical product.